disqus/gutter/README.rst

 This Condition will be true if any input instance has an ``age`` that is more than 65.

+Please see the ``gargoyle.operators`` for a list of available conditions.

 Conditions can also be constructed with a ``negative`` argument, which negates the condition.
 For example::

     from gargoyle.operators.comparable import MoreThan